phone icon (917) 310-3371 Explore Zepbound Menu

 Many major insurance plans are accepted for eligible medical weight-loss visits, including Medicaid, Medicare, Medicare Advantage, Healthfirst, MetroPlus, Fidelis, UnitedHealthcare, United Healthcare Community Plan, EmblemHealth, Aetna, Cigna, Blue Cross Blue Shield, and many commercial plans.
 Zepbound prescription coverage is separate from visit coverage and often depends on obesity-drug exclusions, prior authorization rules, employer carve-outs, and the pharmacy benefit.

-What the Zepbound lane should clarify first
+What Zepbound care should cover clarify first

-What makes Zepbound its own lane
+What makes Zepbound different

 What the first visit should separate